sim0njo/docu/docs/Phc2Mqtt.md

 ## Hardware
 The initial version of the module PCB was v1.2.
 Feedback from testers showed some issues in the design that needed fixing, and this resulted in a PCB v1.3.
+A further evolution is PCB v2.0.
 The different hardware versions will be explained here.

 ###Version 1.2